dfinity/ic-observability-stack/README.md

 * `up`
 * `power_average_watts`

-### Accessing Grafana dashboards

-Grafana has in-built authentication.
-The default credentials to access the Grafana service are defined in file [vars/grafana.yml](vars/grafana.yml);
-you should change them right away.
-It's better to change the credentials directly in the file, and apply the stack settings again.

-This repository ships several default common-sense dashboards.
-Feel free to peruse them through the Grafana dashboard list.

 ### Updating the scrape configuration

 Whenever you want to update the scrape configuration, you can change